TommyX12/rapid-time-tracker/README.md

 #### Tree

-The tree (on the right side) allows you to view the total recorded amount for each action, in a hierarchical structure.
+The explorer tree (on the right side) allows you to view the total recorded amount for each action, in a hierarchical structure.
 Records for child actions, e.g. `entertainment: games: minecraft`, automatically count towards records for ancestors (e.g. `entertainment` and `entertainment: games`).

 You can click on the actions to edit them.